Evita Griskenas

+Griskenas was the most decorated athlete at the 2019 Pan American Games with four gold medals and one bronze medal, and she won five medals at the 2023 Pan American Games.
+She swept the gold medals at the 2017 Pan American Championships and is also the 2022 Pan American all-around champion.
+She is the 2024 Grand Prix Brno Final ribbon bronze medalist.

 Early life

-Griskenas was born in Chicago, Illinois and raised in Orland Park, Illinois.
-Her parents, Sigitas and Olga Griskenas, are immigrants from Lithuania.
-Sigitas is the 1997 and 1999 World Fitness Champion, and Olga finished fifth place in Fitness Aerobics in 1997 and fourth in 1999.
+Griskenas was born in Chicago and raised in Orland Park, Illinois.
+Her parents, Sigitas and Olga Griškėnas, are immigrants from Lithuania.
+Sigitas was the 1997 and 1999 World Fitness Champion, and Olga finished in fifth place in Fitness Aerobics in 1997 and fourth in 1999.
 She has a younger brother named Nathan.
 She began rhythmic gymnastics at the age of four after watching Alina Kabaeva competing on television.

+She enrolled in Columbia University in 2020; due to a lack of training facilities, she typically traveled each week between New York to attend classes and Chicago to train at her gym.
+She graduated with a degree in psychology in 2024.

 Career

 Junior

-Griskenas competed at the 2013 U.S. Rhythmic Championships and placed tenth in hoop, fifteenth in ball, twelfth in clubs, and eighth in ribbon.
-She then finished eleventh in the all-around final.
+Griskenas competed at the 2013 U.S. Rhythmic Championships and placed 10th in hoop, 15th in ball, 12th in clubs, and eighth in ribbon.
+She then finished 11th in the all-around final.
 At the 2014 Rhythmic Challenge in Colorado Springs, Colorado, she finished fourth in clubs, fifth in ribbon, and seventh in the all-around, hoop, and ball.
 Then at the 2014 National Qualifier in Lake Placid, New York, she won the bronze medal in the all-around and qualified for the USA Gymnastics Championships.
-There, she finished fifth in ribbon, sixth in hoop and clubs, seventh in the all-around, and tenth in ball.
+There, she finished fifth in ribbon, sixth in hoop and clubs, seventh in the all-around, and 10th in ball.

 In February 2015, Griskenas made her international debut and finished third in the all-around at the Moscow Grand Prix Junior International Tournament.
 Then in March, she won the gold medals in the all-around, ball, and clubs, and silver medals in the hoop and rope at the Rhythmic Challenge.
 She competed at the Lisbon International Tournament and won the bronze medals in the hoop and clubs finals.
 She also finished fourth in ball and seventh in rope.
 She then won the all-around gold medal at the International Rhythmic Gymnastics Tournament held in Corbeil-Essonnes.
 At the National Qualifier, she won gold medals in the all-around, rope, ball, and clubs, and the bronze medal in hoop.
 She then won the junior all-around title at the USA Gymnastics Championships.
 She also won the gold medal in hoop, the silver medals in ball and clubs, and the bronze medal in rope.